 main topic, theoretical approach, and goals for the session.

 Co-chairs allowed.
-No pre-formed sessions.
+No pre-formed sessions are

 - Before composing your proposal, familiarize yourself with the